 Andrew’s musical preferences include, but are not limited to, Metallica, Iron Maiden, Def Leppard, Van Halen, AC/DC, Guns N Roses, KISS, Deep Purple, Black Sabbath, and Ozzy Osbourne.
 An innate appreciation for guitar heroes, Andrew cites Vito Bratta, Eddie Van Halen, John Sykes, Dave Meniketti, George Lynch, Vinnie Vincent, Dave Mustaine, and Bill Leverty as some of his personal favorite players.

 Andrew is also a regular listener to SIRIUSXM’s Trunk Nation with Eddie Trunk, his primary inspiration for pursuing a career in the industry.

-P.S.
-Idiot (aka Andrew Earle) is a one-man rhythm section.
-Having spent the better part of the last 30 plus years Playing Bass (and drums) touring in Canada (Ontario, Quebec, and the East Coast) as well as the eastern USA, Andrew is reassuming his old pen name from the late 80s/early 90s of his old Punk/Metal Fanzine.
+Andrew Earle is a one-man rhythm section.
+Having spent the better part of the last thirty-plus years Playing Bass (and drums) touring in Canada (Ontario, Quebec, and the East Coast) as well as the eastern USA, Andrew is reassuming his old pen name from the late 80s/early 90s of his old Punk/Metal Fanzine.
 I’m sure you’ll enjoy his perspectives on whatever comes to his mind the day he’s due to publish an article.
 At roughly 4,000 albums (vinyl, cassettes & CDs combined), he is more than a one-trick pony.